 They are segmented, which gives this plant’s foliage texture a very rich quality.
 As the fronds grow, they tend to arch, becoming part-trailing.
 For this reason it is also very good for hanging baskets (or top shelves).

-8: Eternity Plant (Zamioculcas Zamiifolia)
+8: ZZ Plant (Zamioculcas Zamiifolia)

 Eternity plant or ZZ plant will also fit in fairly small and even dark bathrooms.
 It has a lovely, but also sweet presence.
 This is thanks to its glossy and rounded leaflets (actually segments) that grow regularly on the sides of the green stalks like the steps of a ladder.
 The stalks themselves grow straight from the ground in beautiful tufts.